Netflix/x-test/README.md

 The following parameters can be passed in via a url `search`:

 - `x-test-no-reporter`: turns off custom reporting tool ui
+- `x-test-cover`: turns on coverage reporting**

+**See `test.js` for an example of how to capture coverage information in puppeteer and send it to your test to allow your automated test to fail due to unmet coverage goals.

 ## Execution